modelscope/data-juicer/tools/mm_eval/inception_metrics/README.md

 The Inception Score of Videos (ISV)<sup>[2](#reference)</sup> evaluates the generated videos based on their quality and diversity, with a preference for diversity.
 Utilizing a C3D video classification model trained on the UCF101 action recognition dataset, ISV assesses quality through the classification certainty of each video—specifically, by computing the sum of the negative entropy of individual predictions.
 Meanwhile, diversity is gauged by the entropy of the prediction averages.

 ### PRV
-The Precision/Recall of Videos (PRV)<sup>[5](#reference)</sup> estimates the distribution of features of videos in the feature space by demarcating a region within the distance to the k-nearest neighbor features.
-It then assesses the precision and recall of video generation by determining whether samples fall within the distributions of the real and fake datasets.
-The features are extracted from the I3D model, trained on Kinetics-400, containing 400 human action classes.
+The Precision/Recall of Videos (PRV) is the video version of Precision/Recall (PR)<sup>[5](#reference)</sup>, which extract features from videos by an I3D model, trained on Kinetics-400, containing 400 human action classes.

 ### FID
 The Frechet Inception Distance (FID)<sup>[3](#reference)</sup> shares similarities with FVD in its approach, evaluating videos by analyzing the features of individual frames derived from a image classification model trained on ImageNet.